qftc/qftc.org/content/en/posts/school-committee-preliminary-election-guide.md

 * In person at Clerk’s Office, City Hall
 * By telephone: Call Elections Office and they will send an application (617) 376-1144

+The deadline to register to vote in the preliminary is 8 p.m. on Aug.
+25. The last day to apply for a mail-in ballot ahead of the preliminary is Sept.
+8 and the deadline to request an absentee ballot is noon on Sept.
+13.

+The cut off to register to vote ahead of the final election is 8 p.m. on Oct.
+13. The deadline to request to vote by mail in the final election is Oct.
+27 and the deadline to request an absentee ballot is noon on Nov.
+1.

 **Polling Places**

 * [**List of polling places by Ward**](https://www.quincyma.gov/govt/depts/city_clerk/election/polling_places.htm)